Why Vendor Onboarding Is Failing

 But large enterprises don’t onboard one vendor at a time – they onboard hundreds.

-Across the VISO TRUST platform, we see the same pattern repeat:
+Across the VISO TRUST platform, we see the same pattern repeated:

 • Bulk cycles as large as 450 assessments triggered at once